yaymukund/yaymukund-blog/content/posts/scoring-an-animation-with-orca/index.md

   YouTube](https://www.youtube.com/watch?v=RaI_TuISSJE): This is how I got interested in Orca.
 It's an excellent introduction--- jumps to the good stuff without getting lost in the details.
-Note: Some of the operators have changed since this video was made, but the core principles haven't changed.
+Note: Some of the operators have changed since this video was made, but the core principles haven't.
 - [Official Documentation](https://wiki.xxiivv.com/site/orca.html)
 - [Making a song in 1h](https://www.twitch.tv/videos/1024098887?collection=Alz0SKVffxam4w):
   Beginning with a blank canvas, I try to learn Orca and make a tune in an hour.

-**Note**: Throughout this post, I will refer to hexadecimal numbers using the prefix `0x`.
-For example, `0x10` is decimal 16.

-**Note 2**: I will refer to the last digit in a hexadecimal number as the "ones' digit" and the second-to-last digit as the "sixteens' digit."
-For example, `0x10`'s ones' digit is `0` and its sixteens' digit is `1`.

 ## The final score